By Ashok Prasad, Founder, Niyyam

 Introduction

-Most investors believe that building wealth requires:
+Most people believe that building wealth requires:

 - Multiple mutual funds